KYUSDA/church-system/client/README.md

 # KYUSDA FRONTEND

-Currently you can access our production URL on this url[kyusda Frontend](https://github.com/facebook/create-react-app).
+Currently you can access our production URL on this url [kyusda Frontend](https://github.com/facebook/create-react-app).

 ## Available Scripts